CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 }, 500)
 ```

-Finally we need to commit the mutation when the viewstate changes.
-We can track viewstate changes in the deck.gl instance through the `onViewStateChange` event callback.
+Finally we need to commit the mutation when the map viewstate changes.
+We can track map viewstate changes in the deck.gl instance through the `onViewStateChange` event callback.
 We are going to add the code for commiting the mutation when we are initializing our `Deck` instance in the `MapComponent`:

 ```javascript
 export default {